whitehat-hero7/Snort-Logging-and-Custom-Rule-Setup-on-Ubuntu-VM/README.md

 ![image](https://github.com/user-attachments/assets/3422a12b-4692-4ce5-a36f-b6ae8cf94f48)

-As a result, your `Ubuntu VM` should display `"ICMP Ping Detected"` while on `Console Mode`, triggered by the four pings sent from your other machine (in this case the `Kali Linux VM`) to the `Ubuntu VM`, as demonstrated above.
+As a result, your `Ubuntu VM` should display `"ICMP Ping Detected"` while on `Console Mode`, triggered by the four pings sent from your **"attacker machine"** to the `Ubuntu VM`, as demonstrated above.

 If `Snort` is configured correctly, you should see alerts in `/var/log/snort/alert.log`.